FDA approves the first Eliquis generic, apixaban

 How much will the generic cost?

-The price of generic Eliquis (apixaban) has not been announced yet.
+The Eliquis generic name is apixaban.
+The price of generic apixaban has not been announced yet.
 However, it will likely be much cheaper than the brand-name drug, which costs around $529 for a 30-day supply, according to the manufacturer’s website.

-The FDA has not announced a specific date when generic Eliquis will be available.
+The FDA has not announced a specific date when generic Eliquis will be available so there is no Eliquis generic release date at this time.
 It normally takes several months for a generic to be available for sale following the generic approval, however, the U.S. Patent and Trademark Office had granted Eliquis extended protection on its patent.
 The Bristol Myers Squibb-Pfizer Alliance recently announced in a press release that the earliest that generic manufacturers are permitted to launch their apixaban products is April 1, 2028, subject to additional appeals and challenges.

 How do you take Eliquis?